Agien99/riderjob/README.md

 The application should be especially quick to use on mobile because rider sessions are normally started and ended while away from a desktop computer.

+The backend should remain responsible for:

+* Authentication
+* Authorization
+* Validation
+* Business rules
+* Database access
+* Sensitive configuration

+The frontend should remain responsible for:

+* User interface
+* User interaction
+* Client-side presentation
+* API communication

+Sensitive credentials must never be committed to the repository.

 ---

 # Project Status